bassem-elsodany/mcp_excel_server/mcp_article.md

 ```

 #### **AI Agent Integration**
-Configure your AI agent to use our server:
+Configure your AI agent to use my server:

 ```json
 {